watson-developer-cloud/api-guidelines/README.md

 Language codes should be specified in input and output as "en", "en-US".
 Left unspecified the language should default to "en".

 Language codes without country dialects ("en", "es") should use a default dialect for that language ("en-US", "es-ES"), if there are multiple dialects available or the single available language model is dialect specific.
-The response should include the language that was used, seperate from the language that was specified.
+The response should include the language that was used, separate from the language that was specified.
 (Exception: Chinese should require a dialect to differentiate between "zh-CN" and "zh-TW", and not provide a default for "zh".)

 Dialects that don't have a direct match should match more generic or default models, when the models used are marked as supporting the whole language code.
-For example, "en-GB" could match an "en" or "en-US" model that was marked as supporting en-*.
+For example, "en-GB" could match an "en" or "en-US" model that was marked as supporting en-\*.

 The standard http header [content-language](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.12) should be supported to specify the input language.